 - Consistent with the EEV Principles, the ANW is calculated at market value.
 Items on the balance sheet which are not held at market value, such as bonds categorized as "Held to Maturity", real estate, certain other assets and subordinated debt, are by principle taken at market value, and differences between the market value and the book value of these items have been added to the ANW on a post-tax basis.
 However, differences between the market value and the book value of assets in respect of insurance policies, are reflected in the VIF, rather than the ANW. - Certain liabilities that can be considered effectively part of net assets are added on a post-tax basis to the ANW.
 In particular, the contingency reserve, reserve for price fluctuations and general reserves for possible loan losses have been added to the ANW on a post-tax basis.
 However, the corresponding items for Postal Life Insurance policies are not included in the ANW calculation (see "2.
 Postal Life Insurance Policies"). - In relation to pension benefit obligations, unrecognized prior service cost and unrecognized actuarial differences are reflected in the ANW on a post-tax basis. - The board benefit trust reported as treasury stock has been added to the ANW at book value.
-This adjustment is made because, although the stocks of Japan Post Insurance owned by the trust are expected to be paid to retired executive officers and excluded from the amount of treasury stock in the future, the book value is deducted from total net assets on the balance sheet as treasury stock.
+This adjustment is made because, although the stocks of Japan Post Insurance owned by the trust are expected to be paid to retired executive officers and excluded from the amount of treasury stock in the future, the book value is deducted from total net assets on the balance sheet as treasury stock. - ¥33.0 billion of treasury stock acquired on March 31, 2025 has been excluded from the ANW.
 Free surplus is the amount of any ANW in excess of the amount of required capital.